- Are Concussions on the Rise?

 My “mother’s intuition” is usually pretty quiet except in labor, but it was dancing around pretty wildly giving me an uncomfortable feeling, a sense that something deeper was wrong.
 On the way home for dinner, when I heard from the back seat, “I’m so tired, Mama,” I knew it was a bad omen.

-That was the beginning of our journey through a pediatric concussion, and you can hear more details of that day in my post about natural concussion recovery and support, but today we have to explore the front end of the issue.
+That was the beginning of our journey through a pediatric concussion, and you can hear more details of that day in my post about natural concussion recovery and support and brain healing recipes with the Healthy Mind Cookbook, but today we have to explore the front end of the issue.

 It really felt like there were more concussions being diagnosed among people I knew, first adults, and then at one high school youth group meeting, 3 of 24 kids were recovering from a concussion!
 I was certain rates had to be increasing.